dschadow/CloudSecurity/README.md

 This repository is about cloud security with [Spring Boot](https://projects.spring.io/spring-boot), [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) and [Vault](https://www.vaultproject.io).
-It shows you different possibilities on how to store secrets securely in the cloud.
+It shows you different possibilities on how to store secrets securely for local and cloud web applications.

 It requires [Java 8](http://www.oracle.com/technetwork/java/), [Maven 3](http://maven.apache.org/) and [Lombok](https://projectlombok.org/) in order to work.
 Before Java 8 Update 161 the